A-Z of Student Services

 Beth Turley, Coordinator

 The Tutoring Resource Center (TRC) provides assistance to students who need one-on-one tutoring, free of charge, in any academic discipline taught at WCSU.
 Students also may participate in the TRC sponsored workshops, which cover concepts such as note-taking, test-taking skills, time management, professional networking, American Sign Language, and other relevant topics.
-Students may choose to do any of the following in the Tutoring Resource Center:
+Students may choose to doing any of the following in the Tutoring Resource Center:

 - Work one-on-one with a WCSU professor-recommended student tutor in a friendly, supportive atmosphere